pungitoregerman/pungitoregerman/README.md

   pungitoregerman@gmail.com
   www.linkedin.com/in/pungitoregerman

+- ⚡ I’m looking to collaborate on projects that I can put my knowledge into practice and be able to acquire new

 <!--
 **pungitoregerman/pungitoregerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.